Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

 What Direction Is Best To Cast A Spoon

-I have found that it is always best to cast your spoon and other lures straight across the river or across and slightly downriver.
+I have found that it is always best to cast my spoon and other lures straight across the river or across and slightly downriver.
 I discuss this in more detail on my page about Fishing Salmon With Lures.

 How To Cover The Water Effectively When Fishing Spoons For Salmon

 I am very meticulous about how I and my clients cover the water.
-I have seen anglers fan cast, or cast randomly and aimlessly, and this always results in fewer salmon.
+I have seen anglers fan cast or cast randomly and aimlessly, and this always results in fewer salmon.

 Instead, because the salmon are facing upriver, I cover the water from the very top of the spot to the very bottom of the spot in 3 to 5-foot increments.